When I proposed to my wife, Blue Nile was in its infancy.

 If you live outside of one of those states, they don’t collect taxes.
 They update their list so double-check that for the updated list.

 Everything is shipped free worldwide via FedEx Priority Overnight Shipping with insurance.
 Order today, see it tomorrow.

 There are also 30-day returns, 100% refund, and a lifetime warranty.
 If you see the piece and are not satisfied, send it back.

-If that wasn't enough, you also get one free resizing on all engagement rings and wedding bands within the first year.
-If you make an error in measurement, or you find the fit to be just a little off, you can get it resized.
+If that wasn’t enough, you also get one free resizing on all engagement rings and wedding bands within the first year.
+If you make an error in measuring your ring size, or you find the fit to be just a little off, you can get it resized.

 Oh!
 If you want to engrave the ring, that’s free too.

 Want one more reason?
 You also get lifetime upgrades on any loose diamond you purchase from James Allen.
 You get 100% credit for the price you paid if you upgrade to a replacement diamond that is at least twice its value.

 Building Your Engagement Ring